SKN-SEP/AV/hardware-setup/rc-car/car-tests/README.md

 </p>

 ### ESC handling
 This test validates the Electronic Speed Controller (ESC) logic, specifically focusing on the "Double-Tap" safety sequence required to engage reverse gear on the Flux AC 80A.
-The goal is to synchronize the STOP_PWM and directional thresholds with the ESP32’s 14-bit resolution to ensure reliable transitions between braking, neutral, and backward motion.
+The goal is to synchronize the STOP_PWM and directional thresholds with the Arduino Nano Every to ensure reliable transitions between braking, neutral, and backward motion.

 <p align="center">
     <img src="./assets/throttle-test.gif" width="400">